 By this time the population of Gold Hill was less than eighty people and the town no longer had its own post office.
 It was included as part of Virginia City, which was itself down to a few hundred.
 The structure has been known as the Gold Hill Hotel (with varying inclusions of the term “bar” or “saloon”) at least since 1958 when the property was acquired by Fred and Dorothy Inmoor.

 The present wood structure (which houses the restaurant, kitchen, front desk and 8 spacious rooms) was added as part of a renovation in 1987, shortly after Bill and Carol Fain acquired the property.
-The Fains were the owners and regular innkeepers of the Gold Hill Hotel for 25 years, retiring and selling to the current owners in 2011.
+The Fains were the owners and regular innkeepers of the Gold Hill Hotel for 25 years, retiring and selling to the Comstock Mining Company in 2011.

 |The Gold Hill Hotel before